Coordinate recognition: General theory, Groups, and other surprises

 Theorem~\ref{T.A} is part of the more detailed Theorem~\ref{T.eq}.
 It implies that if a class $\fC$ of structures of the same language recognizes coordinates, then so does the class of all models of its theory (Corollary~\ref{C.Th(C)}).

-We also remark that recent connections with operator algebras have invigorated the interest in reduced products associated with the Fr\' echet filter.
-Such reduced powers are called (asymptotic) sequence algebras and the interplay between them, the original algebra, and its ultrapower, play a very important role in classification theory (see e.g., \cite[\S 6]{white2023abstract}).
+We also remark that recent connections with operator algebras have invigorated the interest in reduced products associated with the Fr\'echet filter.
+Such reduced powers are called (asymptotic) sequence algebras and the interplay between them, the original algebra, and its ultrapower, plays a very important role in classification theory (see e.g., \cite[\S 6]{white2023abstract}).
 These connections resulted in new results about such reduced products, such as splitting of the exact sequence $0\to \prod_{\Fin} A\to \prod_{\cU} A \to 0$ and transfer of information between the reduced power and the ultrapower (see the introduction to \cite{farah2022between}.

 Second, we provide many new classes of structures which recognize (or do not recognize) coordinates.
 Surprisingly, very little structure suffices for recognizing coordinates.
 For instance, linear orders and sufficiently random graphs all recognize coordinates by \cite[Proposition~2.7]{de2023trivial}.
 In this paper, we place particular emphasis on groups, as they provide a rich class of structures which witness versatile behaviors with respect to coordinate recognition.
 Additionally, there is a historical precedent of studying automorphism groups of products of groups.
 Our research has applications to this line of research (see \S\ref{S.Products} for details).

 The following is proved below as \Cref{T.RC}.